 The Education and Training Reform Act 2006 (the Act), the Education and Training Reform Regulations 2017 (the Regulations) and the constituting orders of school council stipulate the functions and powers of school councils including financial responsibilities.
 In addition, the Schedule B of the contract of employment for principal class officers outlines the financial responsibilities of principals.

-As school funds are public monies, the management of these funds is subject to the requirements of the , which requires schools to be publicly accountable for the budget planning, allocation and use of those funds.
+As school funds are public monies, the management of these funds is subject to the requirements of the Financial Management Act 1994 , which requires schools to be publicly accountable for the budget planning, allocation and use of those funds.
 In addition, schools operate in a business environment and their financial practices are subject to various acts and legislation, including but not limited to the A New Tax System (Goods and Services Tax) Act 1999 , Fringe Benefits Tax Act 1986 and Income Tax Assessment Act 1997 .

 The guidelines stipulated in this policy and guidance represent the minimum level of mandatory requirements.
 Every effort has been made to provide the flexibility needed for the widely varying circumstances of schools, whilst maintaining the level of compliance, control and accountability expected of government establishments.

 Where appropriate, authority for financial management has been devolved to provide principals and school councils with more control over the resources available to them.
 This enables principals and school councils to budget and make effective use of financial resources in accordance with their annual school plan.

 Comply with the directions set out in this manual.

 The school council must maintain records in a form that will: